Automattic/wp-calypso/docs/data-persistence.md

 #### Problem: Subtrees may contain class instances

 Subtrees may contain class instances.
-In some cases this is expected, because certain branches have chosen to use Immutable.js for performance reasons.
+In some cases this is expected, because certain branches have chosen to use Immutable.js.
+Other branches use specialized classes like [QueryManager](https://github.com/Automattic/wp-calypso/tree/master/client/lib/query-manager) whose instances are stored in Redux state.
 However, attempting to serialize class instances will throw errors while saving to browser storage.

 #### Solution: SERIALIZE and DESERIALIZE actions